simongregory/sprout-flexunit/README.md

 The associated FlexUnit test case will automatically be created.

-To build (when the swc's link as expected) the following Rake file edits may be
+To build the following Rake file edits may be needed:
-needed:

- * Replace `:asunit` references with `:flexunit4`.
  * Manually convert the TestRunner.mxml to use your choice of FlexUnit runners.
  * Switch the test task to use `amxmlc` in the Rake file (if appropriate).

-## TODO

- * SWC library linkage
- * A working AIR project Rakefile
- * Runner Templates for AS3, Flex, & AIR
- * Rake examples

 ## Credit

 To [Luke Bayes](http://github.com/lukebayes/) and [Kristopher Joseph](http://github.com/kristoferjoseph/) as similarity to the [FlashSDK](https://github.com/lukebayes/sprout-flashsdk) and [Robotlegs](http://github.com/kristoferjoseph/sprout-robotlegs)